 If you appeal as a claimant, you should continue to file weekly claims until a final decision is rendered or until you return to work.

 When an appeal is filed, you will be mailed a letter acknowledging receipt of your appeal.
-If you do not receive an acknowledgement letter within ten days of the date you filed the appeal, contact the U.I.
-Call Center at 1-866-783-5567 for assistance.
+If you do not receive an acknowledgement letter within ten days of the date you filed the appeal, contact the Appeals Clerk of Court at 1-800-256-8023 for assistance.
 When the acknowledgement letter is generated, the appeal is sent to the Appeals Section where an Administrative Law Judge reviews it and then schedules it for a hearing.

 The hearing will be conducted as soon as possible.
 This is usually about three to four weeks after the date the appeal was filed.

 A hearing notice will be mailed to the parties.
-The rules require that the notice be mailed at least ten days before the date of the hearing.
+The rules require that the notice be mailed at least seven days before the date of the hearing.

-The hearing notice will indicate the date, time, and location of the hearing.
+The hearing notice will indicate the date, time, and phone number at which you will be called at the scheduled hearing time.
 It will also describe the issues that will be discussed at the hearing.
-If the hearing is to be done by telephone, the notice will include instructions on how to call in for the hearing.

 The parties can appear alone or with a representative.
 A representative can be an attorney or any other person the party chooses to help present the case.